mjwitherow/mjwitherow.md/README.md

 I’m most responsive on Slack and I don’t mind a big novel being dumped into a DM.
 If it’s important, needs a face-to-face conclusion or is for a date some time away - best email me that content and book my calendar at the same time.
 If it feels like we’re having trouble communicating I will always tend towards "let's chat face to face” - that’s my preference.
+My speech can get a bit 'aussie', please remind me if I'm speaking nonesense.
+If you speak Japanese or Sweedish please teach me more!

 ### My Day